rxliuli/joplin-utils/apps/joplin-blog/README.md

 ## Requirements

-- Install nodejs and yarn
+- Install nodejs and npm(installed by default)
 - Knowledge of command line
 - Understanding VSCode

 ## Use

 1. Navigate to the relevant directory at the command line
-2. Add dependencies `yarn add -D joplin-blog`.
+2. Add dependencies `npm i -D joplin-blog`.
 3. add a configuration file `.joplin-blog.json` (see [configuration](#configuration) for details)
 4. add an npm script file `"gen": "joplin-blog blog"` (if you want to generate a wiki then `"gen": "joplin-blog wiki"`)
-5. Run the command `yarn gen` 6.
+5. Run the command `npm run gen`
 6. Then you can see that the relevant directory already contains the notes and attached resources

 > Please add two files _.joplin-blog.json_ and _.joplin-cache.json_ to the _.gitignore_ ignore file, the former contains sensitive information `token`, the latter is automatically generated.